habib-chawki/issue-tracker-front/README.md

 ## Projects

-As a team, we can create projects, so that we can coordinate the development of a product.
+As a user, I can create projects, so that we as a team can coordinate the development of a product.

 ## Issues